santicr21/Santiago_Web_Automation_Project/README.md

 5. The `second_part` markdown file is `second_part_selectors.md`
 6. The `third_part` markdown file is `web_elements.md`
 7. Just open any of these markdown files to see the result of each part!

+### For final project task (third task folder)
+1. Open third task folder
+2. Build the pom.xml file, just right click on pom.xml, go to Add as a maven project and click on it.
+3. Right click on suite.xml file, then click on run.

 That's it!